Vhann-Astray/chat-into-youtube/README.md

-# YouTube Live Chat Bot
+# Chat into Youtube with YouTube Data API v3

 This Python script allows you to send messages to a YouTube live chat during a stream using the YouTube Data API v3.
 It authenticates using OAuth2, stores the credentials in a local pickle file for reuse, and sends messages to the live chat of a YouTube live stream.